barsoom/ex-remit/README.md

 ## Plan

-- [ ] Get comments via webhook, cause clients to update
+- [ ] Resolving comments
-  - [ ] Include reactions on comments in feed, not just comments proper
+- [ ] Filtering comments
-- [ ] Comments view
+- [ ] Polish comments view
-- [ ] Show an indicator when you've been reviewing for a long time
 - [ ] Decide whether we want usecs in datetimes or not
 - [ ] Add email (and thus Gravatars) to comments - via another API call
 - [ ] Add name to comments - via another API call
-- [ ] Handle that a comment may not have an associated commit
 - [ ] Unique index on commit sha (and handle gracefully when pushing)
 - [ ] Save full payload to make future migrations easier?

-Last:
+Can wait until after we start using it:
+- [ ] Show an indicator when you've been reviewing for a long time
+- [ ] Include reactions on comments in feed, not just comments proper
 - [ ] Consider case sensitivity with username matching
 - [ ] Handle missed messages on reconnection (https://curiosum.dev/blog/elixir-phoenix-liveview-messenger-part-4?)
 - [ ] Tests